lucianoandrade1/lucianoandrade1/README.md

 ### :construction: ${{\color{green}WhatSapp}}$ | BrainStation Industry Hackathon

+The Industry Project is a 24-hour collaborative tech sprint challenging BrainStation students to create a digital solution for one of BrainStation’s Industry Partners.

+The Purpose

+This experience is an opportunity to showcase your skills, learn new concepts from peers, and practice communication and remote work in cross-functional teams.
+More than anything, you are preparing and building skills to succeed in the future of work.

 WhatsApp
 - An instant messaging service that does not require cell data.
 - Reported to have more than 2 billion monthly active users globally and is one of the most popular mobile messenger apps in the world.